- Esophagitis/Acid reflux—severe heartburn

 - Stomach pain that disappears after eating or taking antacids

-- Unexplainable nausea or vomiting
+- Unexplainable nausea, vomiting, or diarrhea

 - Allergic reactions to NSAIDs are not uncommon.
 Signs of a drug allergy include rapid heartbeat, rapid breathing, wheezing, fainting, hives or rash, and puffiness around the eyes.

 - The effectiveness of antihypertensive drugs may be limited and cause diastolic blood pressure to rise with NSAID use.

 - There is a risk for heart failure in seniors who take diuretics and NSAIDs.

 - Increased risk of cardiovascular conditions, such as atherosclerosis and blood clots, which can lead to complications such as a heart attack or stroke.